 On June 26, 1936, 294 Commonwealth was acquired from Thomas Meldon by Margherita E. (Ercolani) Grilli, the wife of Silvestro (Silvio) Grilli, a manager and later vice president and manager of Pieroni, Inc. restaurant operators.
 The deed was not recorded until January 13, 1938, and Thomas Meldon remained the assessed owner through 1938.

 In August of 1936, Thomas Meldon again filed for (and subsequently received) permission to convert the property into a lodging house.
 Silvio and Margherita Grilli subsequently made it their home and operated it as a lodging house.
 They previously had lived in an apartment at 280 Dartmouth.

 By 1937, the Grillis had moved to an apartment at 440 Newbury.
 In December of 1937, they purchased and subsequently moved to 282 Commonwealth.

 On October 22, 1940, Etta (Tower) Rich and Mabel (Tower) Mink, holders of a mortgage on 294 Commonwealth, foreclosed and took possession of the property.
 Both were widows: Henry Rich had died in September of 1917 and Oliver Mink had died in November of 1926.

-On February 7, 1941, 294 Commonwealth was acquired from Etta Rich and Mabel Mink by Helen E. Baader, trustee of the Holden Realty Trust.
+On February 7, 1941, 294 Commonwealth was acquired from Etta Rich and Mabel Mink by Helen Elizabeth (Maclary) Baader, the widow of Albert Stanley Baader, as trustee of the Holden Realty Trust.

 On May 15, 1941, 294 Commonwealth was acquired from Helen Baader by Bror Oscar Dahlberg and his wife, Frances (Button) Dahlberg, who operated it as a lodging house.
 They previously had lived at 219 Newbury and, in the mid-1930s, had lived at 395 Marlborough.